gracelau1/AeroLoop/README.md

 2. data.yaml - **.yaml file** needed for training of YOLOv8n model using the terminal command above.
 3. engine_inference.py -  **Python Script** for Nvidia Jetson Nano (4GB) to **run inference** on images captured by Raspberry Pi camera using a .engine model.
 4. frontend_ipad.html and backend.py - Generate flight_details .json file containing destination to enable cabin crew to **dynamically change** Jetson Nano's output result **according to destination** and possibility of changes to ICW regulations.
+5. run_pt_inference_load_once.py - **Python Script** to run inference on an image using .pt model (use to benchmark .engine model against .pt model, see if there are any drastic differences in accuracy or latency)